manafuel/accounting-qbo/qbo-bridge/README.md

  - `GET /disconnect` (shows confirm) and `POST /disconnect` (deletes stored tokens)

 OpenAPI (for GPT Actions)
 - Import `openapi.yaml` into your Custom GPT.
+It declares an API key header security scheme (`X-Api-Key`).
+Set its value to your `ACTION_API_KEY` in the GPT builder so all calls include it.
 - OAuth settings to use in ChatGPT (commented at end of the file):
   - Authorization URL: `https://appcenter.intuit.com/connect/oauth2`
   - Token URL: `https://oauth.platform.intuit.com/oauth2/v1/tokens/bearer`